l2beat/l2beat/packages/backend/discovery/optimism/ethereum/diffHistory.md

 ## Description

-Provide description of changes.
-This section will be preserved.
+Introduction of permissionless fraud proofs and permissions update to be Stage 1.

 ## Watched changes